Protaetia affinis

 Protaetia affinis is a species of beetle of the family Scarabaeidae.

 Distribution

-It is very common in Southern and Central Europe.
+It is distributed across Southern and Central Europe.
 It prefers continental climate.
+Adults first appear in early spring and remain active through summer.

 Appearance

 Protaetia affinis is usually 25–30 mm long, with a thick-set body.
-Both sides of its body are metallic emerald.
+Both sides of its body are usually metallic emerald, however blue, violet, red, black and bicolor variations have been described as subspecies.
 The elytra have very small punctures, and no horizontal striae.
 The legs are also green, with white stripes.

 Lifestyle

-Adults only occasionally visit flowers.
-It is more frequently found at trees with juicy fruits.
+Females lay clutches of 4-7 eggs.
+Larvae develop in cavities in tree branches, where they feed on decaying plant matter.
+Adults feed on sap from trees, seeming to prefer fruit trees.
+Occasionally they can be found on flowering plants.